What Is a Checking Account?

 What Is a Student Checking Account?

-Some consider student checking accounts to be the first step toward financial responsibility.
-Students who decide to open this type of account can reap many benefits, the biggest of them being the ability to keep track of their spending and balances.
-This type of account also comes with both a debit card and mobile banking, which are exceptionally convenient.
+Students who open this type of account reap many benefits, the biggest being the waiving of monthly fees until they reach a certain age (usually 24 or 25).
+This type of account also comes with both a debit card and mobile banking.

 What Is a Business Checking Account?